Marder III: Marder III, Sd.Kfz. 139

+By December 1941 the Germans had captured large numbers of Soviet model 1936 76 mm divisional gun M1936 (F-22), which were re-purposed both as field cannon (FK) and anti-tank guns (Pak).
+According to notes in Franz Halder's War Diary for 28th August 1941, the 7.62 cm gun was originally a Krupp design sold the to the Soviets after being rejected by the German Army's Ordnance Office.

+The decision was made to mate this gun to the Panzer 38(t).
+The built-up gun tubes were rechambered by Rheinmetall-Borsig, being rebored to seat a longer cartridge case, since the more powerful projectiles used by the Germans in the 7.5 cm Pak 40 were physically longer than the Soviet ones.
+A larger diameter driving band of 76.10 mm was installed on the armour-piercing Panzergranate 39 shells to compensate for the difference in caliber.
+A de:Solothurn muzzle brake was installed, and the gun was re-designated as the 7.62 cm Pak 36(r).

 While the Panzer 38(t) had largely become obsolete as a tank in early 1942, it was still an excellent and plentiful platform for adaptation into a tank destroyer, among other roles.
-Since the Soviet 76.2 mm field gun was captured in large quantities, the decision was made to mate this gun to the Panzer 38(t).
 The mass production of the Panzer 38(t) Ausf.
 G was halted, and a modified superstructure was bolted onto the standard tank chassis in lieu of a gun turret.
 This upper structure mounted the gun and an extended gun shield, giving only limited protection for the commander, gunner, and the loader.
 Armor protection overall ranged from 10 to 50 mm, with no armor at all above and behind the gun compartment, which the crew occupied.
 It had a higher silhouette than the original Panzer 38(t), which made it more vulnerable to enemy fire.